AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

  </ul>
  <h3>Replication</h3>
  <ul>
-  <li>User-provided data is not escaped on output in the <span class="code">cq/replication/components/agent</span> component, resulting in a stored Cross-site scripting (XSS) vulnerability.
+  <li>User-provided data is not escaped on output in the <code>cq/replication/components/agent</code> component, resulting in a stored Cross-site scripting (XSS) vulnerability.
 Hotfix for CQ-4266263</li>
  </ul>
  <h3>Workflow</h3>
  <ul>